samuel-hunter/ur-game/docs/api-plan.md

 ### Game State

-Request for the game state.
+Request for the current state of the game.
+Hypermedia control reveals itself on in-game events as the `game` relation, or within `game` resources as the `self`
+relation:

 ```json
 { "request": "$uri" }